-EDUCATION REIMAGINED HIT THE GROUND RUNNING IN 2017 with our first Pioneer Lab Training.
-Winter storm Helena brought uncharacteristic weather to the south, but was unable to prevent our pioneers from making it safely to Atlanta.
+EDUCATION REIMAGINED HIT THE GROUND RUNNING IN 2017 with our first Learning Lab Training.
+Winter storm Helena brought uncharacteristic weather to the south, but was unable to prevent our leaders from making it safely to Atlanta.

 by Anya Smith-Roman